Home > Interview > Architecture can be Bold, Edgy, and Progressive

 As we are a practice that focuses on keeping up with changing times and delves into thorough research before embarking on

 projects, we seek to reinvent the use of materials in our projects.
 For example, at Palm Avenue, a residence in New Delhi, we used elongated horizontal wooden planks as cladding to articulate simple lines for the exterior built form.
-The project also maximised daylight flowing into the large double-height living space through generously sized windows on three sides of the home and a large skylight in the roof.
+The project also maximized daylight flowing into the large double-height living space through generously sized windows on three sides of the home and a large skylight in the roof.
 We take utmost care to use materials that not only satisfy the design’s needs but also ensure that the project would continue to be in use for decades to come.

-At the corporate headquarters for Rug Republic, the façade material is used to make a strong statement about the building’s surroundings.
+At the corporate headquarters for the Rug Republic, the façade material is used to make a strong statement about the building’s surroundings.
 Its exposed corten steel shell finds justification in the site’s industrial skyline and protects the building’s interiors from its hostile and acrid environment.
 A material that acquires a patina with time and ages well, it lends a new identity to the pre-existing building, making it relevant for many years to come.
-An environmentally conscious material palette lends a regional yet contemporary flavour to the Mana Hotel in Ranakpur, Rajasthan.
+An environmentally conscious material palette lends a regional yet contemporary flavor to the Mana Hotel in Ranakpur, Rajasthan.
 The façade features random rubble masonry, an archetypal local material juxtaposed with structural steel trusses.
 Glazed roof sections and perforated ceiling panels maintain visual connections to the sky and imbue the building with a sense of lightness and porosity.

 What is your view on efficient glazing technologies and those used in your projects?